MicrosoftDocs/msteams-docs/msteams-platform/concepts/capabilities-overview.md

 * For third-party apps, see [web apps](../samples/integrating-web-apps.md) and [meeting app extensibility](../apps-in-teams-meetings/meeting-app-extensibility.md).
 * For bots, see [build your first conversational bot for Teams](../get-started/first-app-bot.md), [designing your Teams bot](../bots/design/bots.md), [add bots to Microsoft Teams apps](../resources/bot-v3/bots-overview.md), and [bots in Teams](../bots/what-are-bots.md).
 * For sideloading apps, see [enable your Teams app to be customized](../concepts/design/enable-app-customization.md), [distribute your Microsoft Teams app](../concepts/deploy-and-publish/apps-publish-overview.md), and [Upload your app in Teams](../concepts/deploy-and-publish/apps-upload.md).
-* For custom connectors, see [creating Office 365 connectors for Teams](../webhooks-and-connectors/how-to/connectors-creating.md).
+* For custom connectors, see [create Office 365 connectors for Teams](../webhooks-and-connectors/how-to/connectors-creating.md).

 ## See also